 If you need a thermal camera for serious electrical issues and not limited to a budget, then this FLIR E75 thermal camera would be the best choice.

 The E75 from FLIR who is one of the leading manufacturers in the thermal and night vision industry.

 - Handheld: Yes

 Thermal Camera Features

-The temperature sensitive ranges from 32 degrees Fahrenheit to 1200 degrees Fahrenheit.
-The thermal sensor in this camera has resolution 320 x 240 (totally 76,800 pixels).
+The temperature-sensitive ranges from 32 degrees Fahrenheit to 1200 degrees Fahrenheit.
+The thermal sensor in this camera has resolution 320 x 240 (total 76,800 pixels).
 For more accurate temperature details and reports, this E75 NIST certified to make the best choice.

 The report generation tool in this E75 thermal camera allows the user to generate a custom report with the audio using the built-in microphone.

 The laser range finder in the E75 thermal camera helps the user to measure distance accurately and thus fastens the temperature readings and autofocusing.
 It has a 4” IPS touch screen display with 160 degrees angle which allows co-workers to see the reading easily.